 Director of Baseball and Head Coach – Bucks AA – Garrett Schultz

-Coach Garrett Schultz takes over as the 2018 Director and Head Coach of Bozeman Legion Baseball.
-Schultz enters his 7th year coaching legion baseball, and 2nd year in the Bucks program.
-He was part of last year’s program-wide success, where he led the Bucks “A” squad to a much-improved 4th place conference and district finish.
-Schultz previously served as the head coach in Belgrade, where his squad won a conference and district championship 2011.
-He also served as an assistant coach in Gillette, WY, where he helped the team reach a 2014 Wyoming State Championship.
+Coach Garrett Schultz continues as the Director and Head Coach of Bozeman Legion Baseball.
+Schultz enters his 8th year coaching legion baseball, and 3rd year in the Bucks program.
+Schultz guided the team to a 16-6 conference record and regular season title in 2018.
+He was also part of the program-wide success in 2017, where he led the Bucks “A” squad to a much-improved 4th place conference and district finish.
+Schultz previously served as the head coach in Belgrade, where his squad won a conference and district championship in 2011.
+He also served as an assistant coach in Gillette, WY, for three years.

 Schultz brings a competitive mentality to the director position.
 “I am excited to continue to develop young men of integrity and build a perennially competitive program that represents our Bozeman Community and Post 14 well.
 I’m grateful for this opportunity and looking forward to getting on the diamond.”

 Schultz caught for two years for NAIA College of Idaho, as well as one season in the Boise Collegiate Summer League.
 He is a local Belgrade, MT product, playing his legion career for the Bandits.
-He currently works as a civil engineer for Morrison-Maierle and resides in Bozeman with his wife Jessica, and three sons, Weston, Cannon, and Kayson.
+He currently works as a civil engineer for Morrison-Maierle and resides in Bozeman with his wife Jessica, three sons Weston, Cannon, and Kayson, and daughter Leighton.

 Assistant Coach – Bucks AA – Sean Potkay

-Coach Sean Potkay rejoins the Bucks program for the 2018 season as an assistant for the AA program, where his focus will primarily be with hitters and corner infielders.
+Coach Sean Potkay returns to the Bucks program for the 2019 season as an assistant for the AA program, where his focus will primarily be with hitters and corner infielders.
 Coach Potkay was a member of the Bucks program from 2004-2008.
 During his Junior year, the Bucks made their memorable run to the 2007 state championship–the first and only in the program’s history.
 Coach Potkay played an important role in the 2007 State Champion team, hitting cleanup and manning first base.

 Following his career with the Bucks, Coach Potkay moved on to the University of Oregon where he was a member of the Ducks first baseball team in 27 years.
 He spent two seasons with the Ducks before transferring to Western Nevada College where he helped the Wildcats post a 45-15 record in 2011.
 From 2012 to 2013 he played at Tulane University, appearing in 104 games as a first baseman and clean up hitter.
 He graduated from Tulane in 2013 with a degree in History.